jessfraz/jessfraz-overlay/README.md

 - [ ] go through all the USE flags individually for everything in base
 - [ ] rebuild world again with new use flags after our files are copied in
 - [ ] build custom kernel
-- [ ] add dev ebuild with programming languages: go, rust, node, R, python
 - [ ] script like in dockerfiles repo to check package versions when they are out of date
+- [ ] make static builds for dev packages
+- [ ] only use one version of python